Petroleum geologist and postcard collector drills into exploration and production history.

 The opening chapter’s first image is perhaps the most iconic – a postcard of the “Lucas Gusher” that erupted on January 10, 1901, and launched the modern petroleum industry.
 The famous view was captured by Port Arthur photographer Frank J. Trost on the afternoon when the well gushed 270 feet high.

-“Trost’s photograph appeared in newspapers all across the United States and in some foreign newspapers,” Spencer noted.
+“Trost’s photograph appeared in newspapers all across the United States and in some foreign newspapers,” Spencer notes.
 “In just a few months, Trost sold 45,000 copies of the photograph at 50 cents each.”

-The Spindletop discovery resulted in thousands rushing from the young oilfields of Pennsylvania, Ohio and West Virginia to find work and riches, Spencer explained.
+The Spindletop discovery resulted in thousands rushing from the young oilfields of Pennsylvania, Ohio and West Virginia to find work and riches, Spencer explains.

 Equally well documented is the giant East Texas oilfield, discovered on October 3, 1930, near Kilgore — and the second largest North American oilfield to Alaska’s North Slope.
 Texas oil replaced coal as fuel for the nation’s railroads and provided vital fuel for the military in the world wars.